 After a while, the inventory was finally completed.
 Sean wrapped a long red scarf around his neck and then the brothers walked to the exit.

 "When you see Dagg, tell him to get better already.
 I swear he's trying to stay at the healers' guild for as long as he possibly can."

 "Sure thing!
 Later Rach!"

 With that, the brothers set off on the streets.
 This being the Lower Tier, dark-skinned ladies in full metal gear, young men wearing cloaks and daggers, and other such people walked in and out of inns and taverns around every corners.
 The streets were perpetually congested with myriads of humans, nekos and even the occasional elves.
-Most said no word and kept their hands in their pockets, but more than a few passersby did engage in idle chatter.

 "Might wanna hurry Sean.
 Visiting hours are gonna end soon."

 "You don't have to tell me."
 He then turned to his little brother.
 "By the way, I'm surprised you put the rent money next to the coffee.
 I'd expect you to put it in her drawers."